 The Company's financial discipline and prudence is reflected in the strong creditratings ascribed by rating agencies as given below:

 |Instrument ||Rating Agency ||Rating ||Outlook ||Remarks |

 |International Debt ||S&P ||BBB+ ||Stable ||Two notches above India's sovereign rating |

-|International Debt ||Moody's ||Baa2 ||Stable ||One notch above India's sovereign rating |
+|International Debt ||Moody's ||Baa2 ||Stable ||At par with India's sovereign rating |

-|Long Term Debt ||CRISIL ||CRISIL AAA ||Stable ||Highest rating awarded by CRISIL |
+|Long-Term Debt ||CRISIL ||CRISIL AAA ||Stable ||Highest rating awarded by CRISIL |

-|Long Term Debt ||India Ratings ||IND AAA ||Stable ||Highest rating awarded by India Rating |
+|Long-Term Debt ||India Ratings ||IND AAA ||Stable ||Highest rating awarded by India Ratings |

 CONSOLIDATED FINANCIAL STATEMENT